View Judith Lammers's Obituary on emissourian.com and share memories

 |

+In lieu of flowers, donations may be made in Judy's name to the American Diabetes Association at https:// www.diabetes.org/donate/donate-memorial?s_src=dorg&s _subsrc=dorg.

+She was preceded in death by her parents, Leander and Hilda Brinker; her parents-in-law, Bernard and Hilda Lammers; her brother, Marvin Brinker; and brother-in-law, George Wingbermuehle.

-She is survived by her husband, Donald Lammers; her children, Scott Lammers and wife Lisa, Suzanne Kujawa and husband A.C., and Anne Lammers; other relatives and many friends.
+She is survived by her husband, Donald Lammers; her children, Scott Lammers and wife Lisa, Suzanne Kujawa and husband AC, and Anne Lammers; her grandchildren, Ashley Amburn and husband Conner, Hunter Lammers, Dalton Lammers, and John Kujawa and wife Jenny; her great-grandchildren, Holston Amburn, Sutton Amburn, Abby Green and Kit Kujawa; sisters, Donna Wildt and husband Emil, and Elaine Wingbermuehle; brother, Rich Brinker and wife Janie; sister-in-law, Karen Brinker; nieces; nephews; cousins; and friends.